Hebx/6-thunder-loan-audit/notes.md

-The price of a token is determined by how many reserves are on either side of the pool.
+[M] The price of a token is determined by how many reserves are on either side of the pool.

 **Impact**: Lp will drastically reduce fees for providing liquidity.